chunxia2020/Github-Configuration/Upstream-Origin-Local.md

   # ---- Clone with git  ----------------------
   $ git clone git@github.com:chunxia2020/chips.git # clone from this SSH
   # ---- Go to the cloned folder  -------------
-  $ cd chips
+  $ cd chips       # !!!Very important!!!!
   $ ls             # Show visible files
   $ ls -la         # Show visible and invisible files
   # ---- Go to the cloned folder  -------------
-  $ git remote     # Manage set of tracked repositories origin
+  $ git remote     # Manage set of tracked repositories !!!
+This only works when you are at the [chips] folder !!! origin
   $ git remote -v  # Shows URLs of remote reps when listing your current remote connections origin  git@github.com:chunxia2020/chips.git (fetch)